patrickmcelwee/slush-marklogic-node-wiki/Components.md

 ## Gulp

-Where Roxy is kind of the build system for the MarkLogic part, Gulp is the build system for the UI part.
-It can take care of all sorts of tasks, like concatting and minifying JavaScript, converting Less to CSS, and launching/running node.js scripts.
+Where Roxy acts as the build system for the MarkLogic part, Gulp is the build system for the UI part.
+It can take care of all sorts of tasks, like concatenating and minifying JavaScript, converting [Less](http://lesscss.org/) to CSS, and launching/running node.js scripts.
 It can also watch for file changes, and repeat certain tasks automatically if needed.
 The default task is to run less and minify tasks once, and then watch for changes to repeat those tasks.
 It will therefore (normally) not terminate:

 - `gulp`